maid/maid/README.md

     mv "/Users/ben/Downloads/issue12.pdf" "/Users/ben/Books/"
     mv "/Users/ben/Downloads/spring2011newsletter.pdf" "/Users/ben/Books/"

-For more DSL helper methods, please see the documentation of {Maid::Tools}[http://rubydoc.info/gems/maid/0.1.0/Maid/Tools].
+For more DSL helper methods, please see the documentation of [Maid::Tools](http://rubydoc.info/gems/maid/0.1.0/Maid/Tools).

-=== Automation
+### Automation

 Once you get a hang for what you can do with Maid, let it do its stuff automatically throughout the day.
 You'll find your computer stays a little tidier with as you teach it how to handle your common files.

-To do this, edit your crontab in your tool of choice and have it invoke the <tt>maid</tt> command.
-The <tt>--silent</tt> option is provided to keep this from emailing you, if desired.
-A log of the actions taken is kept at <tt>~/.maid/maid.log</tt>.
+To do this, edit your crontab in your tool of choice and have it invoke the `maid` command.
+The `--silent` option is provided to keep this from emailing you, if desired.
+A log of the actions taken is kept at `~/.maid/maid.log`.

 Example for every day at 1am:

     # minute hour day_of_month month day_of_week command_to_execute
     0 1 * * * /bin/bash -li -c "maid --silent"

 Both Mac OS X and Linux support callbacks when folders are changed, and that may be a forthcoming feature in Maid.
-That said, I find cron to take care of most of my needs.
+That said, I find `cron` to take care of most of my needs.

-== Sample
+## Sample

 For a sample rules file, run:

     maid sample

-== Warranty
+## Warranty

 THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
 EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR OTHER PARTIES PROVIDE THE PROGRAM “AS IS” WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE PROGRAM IS WITH YOU.
 SHOULD THE PROGRAM PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.

-== License
+## License

 GPLv2.
 See LICENSE for a copy.